This page was updated on 04 January 2021. To view changes, please see page updates

 Helping children through transitions

-Helping children work through transitioning from one placement to another requires a planned approach—with the child at the centre of the process.
+Helping children work through transitioning from one care arrangement to another requires a planned approach—with the child at the centre of the process.

 Important points to take into account in your planning include providing the child with: